jKm00/master-courses/TDT4165-programming-languages/notes/book-notes/chapter1.md

 ## Explicit state

-The ability for a function to store some internal values which helps it do its job.
+The ability of a function to store some internal values which helps it do its job.
 For example, make a function keep track of how many times it has been called.

 ## Objects

 A function with internal memory is usually called an object.
-With objects we can encapsulate data so no external can modify it without using functions provided by the object.
+With objects, we can encapsulate data so no external can modify it without using functions provided by the object.

 ## Classes

-Classes can be viewed as a factory for object.
+Classes can be viewed as a factory for objects.
 You define what the object should look like and can instantiate objects from the definition (from the class).

 ## Nondeterminism and time

-Applying state and concurrency to a program is tricky as the order in which threads access the state can change from execution to execution, giving the same program differnet result.
-This is called _nondeterminism_.
+Applying state and concurrency to a program is tricky as the order in which threads access the state can change from execution to execution, giving the same program a different result.
+This is called _non-determinism_.

 Nondeterminism by itself is not a problem.
-The difficulties occur if it shows  up in a program, if it is observable (called a race condition).
+The difficulties occur if it shows up in a program if it is observable (called a race condition).

 ### Example: